hobo71/wpsso-plm/readme.txt

 * Extends the features of WPSSO Core Pro (requires an active and licensed <a href="https://wpsso.com/">WPSSO Core Pro plugin</a>).

-* Add a custom Place / Location settings tab to Posts, Pages, and Custom Post Types.

-* Allows the selection of pre-defined addresses or custom address information for the webpage content.
+* Add a Place / Location settings tab to Posts, Pages, and custom post types and optionally select an existing address, or enter custom address information, for the content.

 <h3>Markup Examples</h3>